Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 ![confusing](/assets/img/confusing.webp)

+> [!NOTE]
-> Note: Fastly helps both with the HTTPS problem, and also with scaling Varnish
+> Fastly helps both with the HTTPS problem, and also with scaling Varnish
 > in general.

 The reason for this post is because when dealing with Varnish and VCL it gets